DIVORCE IS A HUGE ADJUSTMENT

 OVER HALF OF MARRIAGES END IN DIVORCE

 Divorce is a difficult adjustment for parents and children of all ages.
-Family members are faced with the uncertainty about their future and are left with a wide range of emotions, as well as, having to make drastic changes in the way they live.
-Nevertheless, parents still have an overarching responsibility to their children while going through a divorce and at times this is overshadowed by the conflict with their ex-spouse which they find themselves engaging in, on a consistent basis.
-As you navigate your own emotional well-being, it continues to be the children who struggle the most in the divorce process.
-Therefore, providing your children with careful attention, nurturing, your time and providing a sense of stability could result in a better outcome.
-Children do respond differently and handle it better whenever parents move through their own pain and deal with it more effectively.
-Despite your best efforts, your children may be displaying negative behavioral changes, such as isolation, failing grades, angry outbursts, and attention-seeking from peers.
+Family members are faced with uncertainty about their future and left with a wide range of emotions while making drastic changes in the way they live.
+Nevertheless, parents still have a responsibility to their children while going through a divorce.
+These responsibilities are often overshadowed by the ongoing conflict with their ex-spouse.
+Adults often find it difficult to navigate their own emotional well-being but children struggle the most in the divorce process.
+Providing your children with careful attention, nurturing, your time and a sense of stability may result in a better outcome.
+Children respond differently and handle it better whenever parents move through their own pain and function more effectively.
+Despite your best efforts, your children may be displaying negative behavioral changes such as isolation, failing grades, angry outbursts, and attention-seeking from peers.
 We can help!

 DIVORCE CAN HURT YOU OR BE A CHANCE TO BUILD WHO YOU ARE MEANT TO BE

-We have trained professionals who specialize in treating family members going through divorce.
+We have trained professionals who specialize in treating family members going through divorce and separation.
 Our therapists will develop a plan that helps you and your family adjust to the new life circumstances.